schoero/swissqrbill/docs/importing.md

 Depending how you intend to use the library, there are different ways to import it.
 While it is straight forward to import SwissQRBill, it may be a bit more complicated to import PDFKit, which is used to create the PDF itself.

 Each example below is available as a StackBlitz project.
-Please note that they only work in Chrome.

 ## Table of contents